Skip to content

 Check with Chesterfield planning department before starting work to confirm whether your property is affected by any special designations.

-Permitted Development Rules for a Bi-Fold or Sliding Doors
+Permitted Development Rules for Bi-Fold or Sliding Doors

 Generally permitted.
 Replacing existing doors or windows with bi-fold or sliding doors is treated as improvement and does not usually require planning permission.
 Enlarging the opening may be PD under Part 1 provided it does not significantly alter the building's appearance.